fernando2dias/fernando2dias/README.md

 <h3 align="center">A passionate frontend developer from Brazil</h3>

 - 🔭 I’m currently working at [Flextronics Institute of Technology](https://fit-tecnologia.org.br/)
+- :heart: The moment I'm focusing more in C# and Angular.
+But I like others technolies also.
 - 💬 Ask me about **UX Design, Front-End and games!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">